 IMPACT ON STUDENTS: CEF scholarships benefit the most at-risk students in our communities.
 All of our scholarship recipients qualify for free or reduced lunch as determined by federal poverty standards.
 Despite their challenging circumstances, CEF scholarship students achieve a 99% graduation rate, compared to 77% in neighboring high schools.
 Nearly 97% of our high school graduates go on to college or career educational training, compared with 45% of their peers in other schools.

 As Cardinal Sean O'Malley said recently, "No institution in the country is as successful in moving children from poverty to middle-class as Catholic schools."

-Your contribution to CEF's Campaign for Scholarships will help fund these scholarships for students who will reliably accomplish the intended result of your investment.
-Take a look at this brief video to see how the impact of your gift can transform a life, and consider a donation to support students like this:
+Your contribution to CEF will help fund these scholarships for students who will reliably accomplish the intended result of your investment.
+Take a look at this brief video to see how the impact of your gift can transform lives, and consider a donation to support students like this: